KaihWhite/KaihWhite/README.md

-### Hello, My name is Kaih White and I am a student at the Colorado School of Mines
+### Hello, My name is Kaih White and I am currently studying Computer Science.
-### I am currently learning about algorithms, and advanced topics like Machine Learning and Deep Machine Learning
+### I am learning about algorithms, advanced topics like Machine Learning and Deep Learning
-### I eagerly want more practice working on real world applications with a team, if you need a new collaborator, feel free to reach out to me
+### I eagerly want more practice working on real world applications with a team
 ### Please email me at kaihgwhite@outlook.com with any opportunities regarding software development
 ### https://kaihwhite.com/